jdw004/leetcode-discord-bot/README.md

 # LeetCode Discord Bot

-A Discord bot that integrates with the LeetCode backend to track user progress and send weekly updates.
+A Discord bot that integrates with the LeetCode backend to track user progress and send weekly updates. **Deployed on Heroku for 24/7 uptime.**

 ## Features